Cutaneous T-cell lymphoma (CTCL)

-Doctors usually use treatments to treat the skin directly when CTCL is at an early stage.
+Doctors usually use treatments to treat the skin directly when cutaneous T-cell lymphoma (CTCL) is at an early stage.
 These include creams, light therapy and radiotherapy.

-We have more information about treatment for cutaneous T-cell lymphoma.
+We have more detailed information about how these treatments are used for cutaneous T-cell lymphoma.

 Everyone has their own way of dealing with illness and the different emotions they experience.
 You may find it helpful to talk things over with family and friends or your doctor or nurse.